svpino/youtube-rag/README.md

 # Building a RAG application from scratch

-An example of using Pinecone + OpenAI's API to ask questions about YouTube videos
+This is a step-by-step guide to building a simple RAG (Retrieval-Augmented Generation) application using Pinecone and OpenAI's API.
+The application will allow you to ask questions about any YouTube video.

 ## Setup